Samsung i8000 Omnia II: User interface, software features

 Unlike its predecessor, the Samsung Omnia (i900) which came with 3 different proprietary home screens, the Omnia II only comes with the TouchWiz UI.
 Touchwiz has been upgraded so that there are now 3 customizable homescreens, and a separate app drawer named Main menu.
 Furthermore, widgets can now be added and removed from the homescreen via the Widget Manager.
 New widgets can be downloaded using the "MORE Widget" icon.

 The widgets are mini applications or shortcuts to different parts of the user interface, sitting in the tray until drawn to the screen.
 Available widgets include a digital clock, image gallery, profile manager, news application, custom app shortcuts and more.

 Custom app shortcuts can also be assigned to the home button and the function button (located next to the camera shutter button), separately for short presses and when held down.

 A three-dimensional cubic launcher interface with integrated three-dimensional preview browser for photos, music, videos, contacts, games and browser bookmarks is pre-included.

 The task switcher has a grid and an overlapping viewing mode.

-This phone was the among the first to support Swype.
+This phone was among the first to support Swype.
 This phone was used by Franklin Page on 22 March 2010, along with Swype, to break a world record for fastest text message on a touch screen, a fact which was utilized in marketing campaigns for the phone.
 ClearType fonts are supported.

 The telephone app has a call recording feature.

 Software such as Touch Media Player, Touch Calendars and a new message app are all designed for touch screens.
 The device comes with Opera 9.5, a touch mobile web browser, with support for Adobe Flash Lite, which then was widely used for online multimedia content.
 Microsoft Internet Explorer Mobile is also pre-included.
 The Media Player app has a 3D album browser activated when held horizontally.

 Streaming audio and video files through Hypertext Transfer Protocol (HTTP) and Rapid Spanning Tree Protocol (RSTP) is supported through both the dedicated Streaming Player app and the mobile edition of Windows Media Player, both pre-included.
 Streaming through Server Message Block (SMB) is supported through the pre-included Connected Home application.

 Pre-included mobile games are Asphalt 4 by GameLoft, Crayon physics, a dice simulator, bubble breaker, Block Breaker Deluxe 2, and a Tetris demo version.

 Other pre-included office apps are an email client, a scientific calculator, a unit converter, memorandum, calendar/planner with date jumping, and mobile versions of Microsoft Office Word, Excel, OneNote and PowerPoint.

 Samsung featured part of the device's functionality in a Flash-based simulator.